sblanck/MPAgenomics4Galaxy/README.md

 The outputs are
  - A .dsf file, summarizing the data
  - An optionnal log files
+ - A zip file containing the results of the normalization
  - An optionnal .zip file containing all the figures of the normalized data

 Here is an example of a .dsf file